Meghan Musnicki '05 Wins Olympic Gold with U.S. Women's Eight

 Following her graduation, Musnicki moved to Massachusetts, where she resumed her training while also preparing for nursing school.
 She was invited to a selection camp for the U.S. National Team four that would compete at the World Championships; after not being selected, she moved to Boston to train on a full-time basis.

 She continued to participate in selection camps and earned her first spot with the national team in 2010.
 An injury to her partner in the pair competition at the 2010 World Cup postponed her first international racing opportunity, but later that year she won the first of two consecutive titles with the U.S. eight boat at the World Championships.

 Musnicki and her family have been an important part of Ithaca's rowing program; in 2005, the Bombers dedicated the Bill Musnicki III '75, a racing shell named in honor of her late father.

-Originally published in Media Relations: Meghan Musnicki '05 Wins Olympic Gold with U.S. Women's Eight.
+Originally published in IC News: Meghan Musnicki '05 Wins Olympic Gold with U.S. Women's Eight.